 We also did a cooking class offered by the Somadevi.
 We got to go with the executive chef to the markets which I really enjoyed.
 He talked a lot about the fresh produe and what it is used for.
 I was able to ask all those “what is this” and “what is it for” questions I always have when walking through local food markets.

 Back at the hotel we got to help prepare a four course traditional khmer menu.
 This was not a cooking class where we were lined up, given ingredients and told “chop this, stir that!”.
 One of my big failings in life is I cannot cook!
 I’ve tried, I am just hopeless at it.
 So this was the perfect cooking class for me – I didn’t touch a thing!
 Simon got a bit more involved, but I stood back and watched and learned.
-It was really interesting listened to why things are done the way they are.
-One of the dishes was the delicious fisk amok.
+It was really interesting listening to why things are done the way they are.
+One of the dishes was the delicious fisk amokone of the most well known dishes in Cambodia.
 I had already eaten it a few times in Phnom Penh, so I was excited to learn how to cook it.
-Traditionally it cooks for hours, but we were shown how it could be cooked to create the same flavours but in less time.
+Traditionally it cooks for hours, but we were shown how it could be cooked to create the same flavours in less time.

 All of the dishes we made were amazing, and we could participate as much or as little in the process as we liked.
 I cannot recommend this cooking class enough!
 For $35USD it is not the cheapest class out there, but we more than got our money’s worth with the personalised attention and the information we received.
 You do not need to be staying at the Somadevi to do the cooking class.